StephenAnimates/tk-tvpaint/README.md

 The project is based on the Flow Production Tracking Toolkit default configuration which provides TVPaint interoperability with Flow Production Tracking (ShotGrid).

-The code is up-to-date with the tk-config-default2 configuration.
-The TVPaint engine is a fork of the tk-config-default2 with some workflows specific for working with Flow Production Tracking Toolkit.
+The TVPaint engine is a fork of the tk-config-default2 with some workflows specific for working with Flow Production Tracking Toolkit with TVPaint

 [![Build Status](https://dev.azure.com/shotgun-ecosystem/Toolkit/_apis/build/status/Configs/tk-config-default2?branchName=master)](https://dev.azure.com/shotgun-ecosystem/Toolkit/_build/latest?definitionId=49&branchName=master)